-One by one veterans from Sunday’s Honor Flight Nevada walked down a velvet-roped corridor led by a bagpiper and two Civil Air Patrol cadets holding the U.S. flag.
+One by one veterans from Sunday’s Honor Flight Nevada walked down a velvet-roped corridor led by a bagpiper and two Civil Air Patrol cadets holding the United States Flag.
 The festive Scottish music filled the concourse with merriment as total strangers waiting for their flights moved to one side, many clapping for the veterans from World War II, Korea, Vietnam and Desert Storm who had just deplaned.

 Yuspa said this trip was special for four veterans.